-Navaratri is a nine evening festival that honors the Mother Goddess in all her manifestations.
+Navaratri is a nine night festival that honors the Mother Goddess Durga, in all her manifestations.
 Durga is the warrior form of Goddess Parvati, the wife of Lord Shiva (the powerful destroyer/transformer of the universe).
 Hindu mythology says she took on the form of Durga to destroy demon Mahishasura, and is thus considered to be the protective mother who battles evil forces.
 The festival culminates with Dussehra, a celebration of victory of good over evil, on the tenth day.